 A server is a computer program or device that provides resources, data, services, or programs to other computers, known as clients, over a network.
-Types of server include web servers, file servers, network servers and database servers, although they are often referred to as dedicated servers because they carry out specific tasks for a specific purpose.
-In 2019, global server market revenues reached over 87 billion U.S. dollars, with 11.75 million servers shipped worldwide.
+Types of servers include web servers, file servers, network servers, and database servers, although they are often referred to as dedicated servers because they carry out specific tasks for a specific purpose.
+In 2020, global server market revenues reached over 91 billion U.S. dollars, with 12.15 million server shipments worldwide.

 Data centers and HPC

 Data centers, centralized locations where computing and networking equipment is concentrated, can house multiple servers stacked in racks that are placed in rows.
-As a result, these are often described as server farms, consisting of thousands of computers which require a large amount of power to run and to keep cool.
-Where computer servers are used in this way to solve complex problems, it is often referred to as high performance computing (HPC).
-In 2020, HPC server revenues are forecast to amount to 14.5 billion U.S. dollars, with revenues generated by the HPC market as a whole set to amount to between 34 and 38 billion U.S. dollars.
+As a result, these are often described as server farms, consisting of thousands of computers that require a large amount of power to run and to keep cool.
+Where computer servers are used in this way to solve complex problems, it is often referred to as high-performance computing (HPC).
+In 2020, HPC server revenues amounted to 11.85 billion U.S. dollars, with revenues generated by the global HPC market as a whole approaching 24 billion U.S. dollars in the same year.

 This text provides general information.
 Statista assumes no